-Author has written 24 stories for Fullmetal Alchemist, Lord of the Rings, Teen Wolf, and Kuroshitsuji.
+Author has written 25 stories for Fullmetal Alchemist, Lord of the Rings, Teen Wolf, Kuroshitsuji, and Supernatural.

 UPDATE: Previous username was x-Miyako-x.
 It was an old nickname, and I'm sorry to say that I was getting tired of seeing it.
 I've changed my penname to now match my account on AO3 in order to avoid confusion.